SuperOfficeDocs/superoffice-docs/docs/en/request/learn/external-document.md

 1. In the **Document properties** screen, enter a descriptive **Name** for the file.

 1. The **In folder** field automatically shows the name of the folder you chose.
-If you change your mind, you can click the ![icon][img2] list button and select a different folder in the list that appears.
+If you change your mind, you can click <i class="ph ph-caret-down" aria-label="Chevron"></i> and select a different folder in the list that appears.

 1. In the **Access** field, select who is to have access to read and edit the file.